 A40.
-CO VID-19 SERVICES TELEHEALTH SERVICES copy, to: (A) the patient; and (B) the patient's carer (if any), if the patient agrees; and (e) in the preceding 12 months, a service to which item 291, 92435, 92475 applies has been provided; and (f) in the preceding 12 months, a service to which this item or item 293 or 92476 applies has not been provided (See para AN.40.1 of explanatory notes to this Category) Fee: \$296.20 Benefit: 85% = \$251.80 Telehealth attendance of more than 45 minutes in duration by a consultant physician in the practice of the consultant physician's speciality of psychiatry following referral of the patient to the consultant physician by a referring practitioner: (a) if the patient: (i) is a new patient for this consultant physician; or (ii) has not received an attendance from this consultant physician in the preceding 24 months; and (b) the patient has not received an attendance under this item, item 296, 297, 299 or 92477, or any of items 300 to 346, 353 to 358, 361 to 370, 91827 to 91831, 91837 to 91841, 92455 to 93457 or 92495 to 92497 in the preceding 24 months.
-92437 (See para AN.40.1 of explanatory notes to this Category) Fee: \$272.50 Benefit: 85% = \$231.65 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): (a) of not less than 1 hour in duration; and (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and 92455 (c) involving a group of 2 to 9 unrelated patients or a family group of more than 3 patients, each of whom is referred to the consultant physician by a referring practitioner;
+TELEHEALTH AND PHONE ATTENDANCE 6.
+CONSULTANT PSYCHIATRIST TELEHEALTH SERVICES (B) the patient's carer (if any), if the patient agrees; and (e) in the preceding 12 months, a service to which item 291 of the general medical services table or 92435 applies has been provided; and (f) in the preceding 12 months, a service to which this item, or item 293 of the general medical services table applies has not been provided Fee: \$303.65 Telehealth attendance of more than 45 minutes in duration by a consultant physician in the practice of the consultant physician's speciality of psychiatry following referral of the patient to the consultant physician by a referring practitioner: (a) if the patient: (i) is a new patient for this consultant physician; or (ii) has not received an attendance from this consultant physician in the preceding 24 months; and (b) the patient has not received an attendance under this item, or item 91827 to 91831, 91837 to 91839, 92455 to 92457, or item 296, 297, 299 or 300 to 346 of the general medical services table, in the preceding 24 months Fee 92437 Fee: \$279.35 Benefit: 85% = \$237.45 Extended Medicare Safety Net Cap: \$500.00 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): (a) of not less than 1 hour in duration; and (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and (c) involving a group of 2 to 9 unrelated patients or a family group of more than 3 patients, each of whom is referred to the consultant physician by a referring practitioner; -each patient Fee 92455 Fee: \$52.90 Benefit: 85% = \$45.00 Extended Medicare Safety Net Cap: \$158.70 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): Fee 92456 (a) of not less than 1 hour in duration; and